thunderbird/developer-docs/planning/roadmap.md

 ### Support URLs
 Priority: <span style="background-color: #FF8080">P1</span>
 Delivery Quarter: Q1 2025
-Why: Let's be consistent and not lead users to broken links.
 High level objectives (non-exhaustive):
 * Plan and implement an efficient and standard approach to links within the application

 ### Better logging/diagnostics
 Priority: <span style="background-color: #FF8080">P1</span>
 Delivery Quarter: Q1 2025
-Why: We often find it hard to capture helpful information from users when issues are reported.
-To save time and frustration on both sides, it would help if our logging and diagnostics were improved.
 High level objectives (non-exhaustive):
 * Implement Sentry and telemetry to capture data that will help us prioritize response to issues based on frequency.
 * Add or change logging tools to make it easier for the majority of users to provide logs.